justinisamaker/isamaker/content/blog/cta-train-time-texter/index.md

 		'&mapid=' +
 		// and the station id
 		loganId +
-		// only return two results - we just need the next train in a certain direction '&max=2', function(error, response, body){
+		// only return two results–we just need the next train in a certain direction '&max=2', function(error, response, body){
 			// parse the XML response
 			parser.parseString(body, function(err, result){